cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 contract number = SafetyContractReceiptStateRoot/contract number +1;
 version,8; timestamp, 4; base target, 8; cumulative difficulty,8 ; generation signature,32; // for POT calc
-miner TAU address, 20; Nounce, 8; // mining is treated as a tx sending to self minerProfileJSON,1024; // e.g. TAUminerImorpheus..xProfile; {relay:relay multiaddress: {}; IPLD:Qm..x; telegram:/t/...; };
+miner TAU address, 20; Nounce, 8; // mining is treated as a tx sending to self minerProfileJSON,1024; // e.g. TAUminer..xProfile; {relay:relay multiaddress: {}; IPLD:Qm..x; telegram:/t/...; IPFS signature on TAU to proof its association. // verifier can decode siganture to get public key then hash to ipfs address-QM...; };

-TXpoolJSON, flexible bytes;
+TXsJSON, flexible bytes;
 = { original JSON from peers for wiring and message; nounce, 8;
 version,8, "0x1" as default;
 timestamp,4,tx expire in 12 hours;
 txfee;
-senderProfileJSON,1024,Ta..xProfile; {
-TAU: Ta..x; relay:relay multiaddress: {}; telegram:/t/...;
-IPFS private key sign TAU to proof, it is association. // verifier can decode siganture to get public key then hash to ipfs address -QM...; // tau address is the core
+senderProfileJSON,1024,Ta..xProfile; { TAU: Ta..x; relay:relay multiaddress: {}; telegram:/t/...; IPFS signature on TAU to proof its association. // verifier can decode siganture to get public key then hash to ipfs address-QM...; };
-};

-thread; if thread equal null, it is a new File. otherwise, it is a seeding mark with comments link to ContractReceiptStateRoot. // in app, we provide options for not seeding or delete seeding
+thread; if thread equal null, it is a new File. otherwise, it is a seeding mark with comments link to FileRoot/Nounce. // in app, we provide options for pause seeding or delete seeding file
-FileDescJSON,1024;//{ "message has to have File"}
+FileDescJSON,1024;//{ "file tx has to have File upload"}, no support for indepandent nick name tx, these info is sent along other tx.
 FileRoot = newNode.hamp_put(1-10000, sections of data);
 File Size,32;
 tx sender signature;
 // regarding the File processing
-// 1. use ipfs block standard size e.g. 250k to chop the data to m pieceis, TGZ each piece
+// 1. tgz then use ipfs block standard size e.g. 250k to chop the data to m pieceis
 // 2. newNode.hamt(1,piece(1)); loop to newNode.hamt(m,piece(m));
 // 3.
 FileRoot=hamp_flush_put()
 // 4. return FileRoot and m to transaction Json.